The Daniel J. Evans Library stands behind this statement made by the Washington Library Association.

 This guide draws on a number of other resources and lists, including but not limited to:

-In every instance, with every book, video, and resources, the Daniel J. Evans Library has made the effort to procure an electronic copy with the best license we can secure and afford.
+In every instance, with every book, video, and resource, the Daniel J. Evans Library has made the effort to procure an electronic copy with the best license we can secure and afford.
 Many materials are available for unlimited reading and viewing, while some are limited to a certain number of concurrent users.
 In a few cases, electronic copies are simply not available for the library to purchase and make available, in which cases we've directed you to print copies in our catalog, when possible, though there may also be electronic copies available for individual purchase.

 This guide is separated primarily by material type.
 The main purpose was to provide e-copies of books that we are seeing on various reading lists such as those listed above.
 In addition, we wanted to showcase some of the video resources that are available, both within our collections and on the web.